JoostVisser/fortune-slip-generator/data/please_read_me.txt

 Pre-requisites
 --------------
-1. Inkscape needs to be installed
+1. Inkscape needs to be installed and added to your PATH.
 2. Certains fonts need to be installed.

-Check the Github page for installation instructions: https://github.com/JoostVisser/fortune-slip-generator#getting-started
+Check the Github page for more detailed installation instructions: https://github.com/JoostVisser/fortune-slip-generator#getting-started